WE NEVER CHARGE SHIPPING!

 And today’s post is written with the age-range of 8U-12U in mind.

 Continue reading to learn some fun and effective fastpitch softball drills for the 8U, 10U or 12U aged- teams.
-If you would like even more drills you can click this link:

 The truth is that these drills are good (and recommended) for nearly ANY age-group.
 However, they will specifically help a younger player with her fundamentals.